yingding/ai-hackathon-022025/docs/01 GetStarted.md

 To create a Hub in Azure AI Foundry, follow these steps:

-1. Go to Azure AI Foundry
+1. Go to Azure AI Foundry in Azure Portal

 2. Select + "Create v" -> Hub.